turbo-sim/turbodash/docs/documentation.md

             \frac{h_{01} - h_{04}}
             {(h_{01} - h_{04}) + \tfrac{1}{2}\xi_S v_2^2 + \tfrac{1}{2}\xi_R w_4^2}
 $$
 This formulation isolates the aerodynamic losses from the velocity triangle calculations.
 Its main advantage is the straightforward implementation, which avoids iterative equation solving that would otherwise be required if losses were fully integrated into the stage equations.
-The approximation remains accurate for moderate loss levels, making it well suited for preliminary design and concept analysis.
+The approximation remains accurate for moderate loss levels, making it well suited for preliminary design and concept analyses.

 Expressed in terms of non-dimensional parameters, the total-to-total efficiency is thus given by:
 $$